revolist/revogrid-docs/guide/react/index.md

 ---
-title: React Data Grid Integration
+title: React Data Grid
-description: Learn how to integrate RevoGrid with React to build fast, scalable data grids with support for virtual rows and columns.
+description: Learn how to use React Data Grid to build fast, scalable data applications with support for virtual rows and columns.
 head:
   - - meta
     - name: keywords